PistachioYT/Mangrove-Tree-Counting-DL-CV/README.md

 # Mangrove-Tree-Counting-DL-CV

 ### Tech/Tools Used
--__Deep Learning/ Computer Vision:__ YOLOv8 for object detection, custom HSV filter for domain-specific post processing
+- __Deep Learning/ Computer Vision:__ YOLOv8 for object detection, custom HSV filter for domain-specific post processing

--__Python Libraries:__ NumPy, Matplotlib
+- __Python Libraries:__ NumPy, Matplotlib

 ## 1. Problem
 Mangroves are disappearing rapidly, accurately estimating the population density of mangroves is a major challenge.
 Existing research for tree counting are mainly designed for commercial species like oil palm and olive trees.